Monday, April 15, 2024

 Knechts Covered Bridge

 This is a difficult route due to the steep hills in the middle, particularly between miles 45 and 70.
-None of them are very long, but they are steep enough to provide a real challenge.
+None of them are long, but they are steep enough to provide a real challenge.
 It can also be tempting to think the last 50 miles will be an easy coast back to the city.
 The rolling hills and occasional waits at traffic lights can throw off your rhythm.
 The waits at the intersections along the 202 trail can be especially frustrating.
 You will probably have more fun if you don't aim for a personal best finish time on this route.
 Eat and drink throughout the ride, be prepared with the right gearing including a 1:1 ratio, don’t attack early in the ride, and don’t be ashamed to walk a steep section like Uhlerstown.
-Approach each covered bridge with caution; they are often at the bottom of hills and the bridge surfaces are uneven, slippery, and some have wide gaps between boards.
+Approach each covered bridge with caution; they are often at the bottom of hills, and the bridge surfaces are uneven and slippery, and some have wide gaps between boards.

 Chamounix Carriage House

-If you are driving to the event, please be sure to read the parking details on the event page.
-For those coming by train from New York and are staying until Sunday, please note that the earliest train you can take back to New York is leaving Philadelphia 30th Street Station at 9:35am.
+For those coming by train from New York and staying until Sunday, please note that the earliest train you can take back to New York is leaving Philadelphia 30th Street Station at 9:35am.
 A new rule exists that you can't take a bike on the train on Sundays arriving in New York between 9-12am.
 See schedule here: https://content.njtransit.com/sites/default/files/NEC-WKND-111223.pdf

 Lastly, have fun, ride with friends, make some new ones, enjoy the scenery and treats along the way, and be safe.
 And plan to stick around afterwards at Chamounix for dinner and to share tales of your adventure.